Cognitive-SSD/Cognitive-SSD/README.md

-# CDDR
+# Cognitive Disk
-A Cognitive Disk for Deep Hashing Multimedia Data Retrieval
+Cognitive Disk: A case for energy-efficient data retrieval with the deep learning SSD